New Zealand falcon | Kārearea

 Distribution and habitat

 Widely distributed on both main islands where suitable habitat occurs.
 Sparse breeder north of a line between northern Taranaki and Rotorua.
 Absent from Northland.
 Although rare on Stewart Island, populations extend as far south as the Auckland Islands.
 Was once present on the Chatham Islands.
 Falcons breed in a wide variety of habitats from the coast to above the tree line, including native podocarp and beech forest, tussocklands, roughly grazed hill country and pine forest.
 They may also breed in more intensively farmed areas where suitable bush remnants remain.
 Falcons have recently been encouraged to breed in vineyards in the Marlborough region.
-Although absent as breeders from most urban and intensive agricultural landscapes juveniles can be observed almost anywhere in New Zealand during winter as they disperse from their natal territories.
-A pair that breeds in Zealandia/Karori Sanctuary has a foraging territory that includes much of the central city.
+Although absent as breeders from most urban and intensive agricultural landscapes, juveniles can be observed almost anywhere in New Zealand during winter as they disperse from their natal territories.
+Several pairs breed in the Wellington townbelt and have foraging territories that include the central city.